 - Computer engineering

 - Electrical engineering

-- Electrical engineering, option in energy or medical preparation
+- Electrical engineering, energy or medical preparation option

 - Mechanical engineering

-- Mechanical engineering, option in aerospace, biomechanical, medical preparation, patent law, or robotics
+- Mechanical engineering, aerospace, biomechanical, medical preparation, patent law, or robotics option

 - Systems engineering